pjsilvestre/CS157A-21/docs/Project_Data_Model_and_Database_Design_Revision.md

 The Category entity set has one attribute: type.
 This entity set serves to categorize pieces of Attire into types such as T-shirts, pants, etc.

+### Tag
+The Tag entity set has one attribute Name.
+This entity set serves to categorize collections of Outfits into different outfit catalogs as the users wish, such as Formal wear, Casual wear, outfits categorized by seasons, etc.

 ## Relationship Descriptions

 ### User "owns a" Closet